bek000han/lancsyear1/README.md

 # 1st Year BSc.
-CS Course Archive
+CompSci Archive

 Lab and writing note material from the first year of the Computer Science course at Lancaster University.
 This public repository is only for non-graded work, no plagiarism rules will be breached.